kodekloudhub/certified-kubernetes-administrator-course/docs/06-Cluster-Maintenance/10-Practice-Test-Backup-and-Restore-Methods-2.md

 1.  <details>
     <summary>An ETCD backup for cluster2 is stored at /opt/cluster2.db.
 Use this snapshot file to carryout a restore on cluster2 to a new path /var/lib/etcd-data-new.</summary>

     There are several parts to this question.
-Let's go througn them one at a time.
+Let's go through them one at a time.

     1.  <details>
         <summary>Move the backup to the etcd-server node</summary>